mcanabrava/gdp-vs-national-education-exam-in-brazil/README.md

 ![enem_subscriptions](images/enem_subscriptions.png)

 In a basic exploration inside GDS, it is possible to filter the states and cities with the highest numbers of subscribed students.
-Comparing the top 10 cities with highest GDP and the one with the most subscribed students, we can see that cities from the north and northeast region tend to gain positions in the subscribed students versus big southeast cities such as Guarulhos, Campinas, Osasco, and Belo Horizonte.
+Comparing the top 10 cities with the highest GDP and the one with the most subscribed students, we can see that cities from the north and northeast region tend to gain positions in the subscribed students versus big southeast cities such as Guarulhos, Campinas, Osasco, and Belo Horizonte.

 ![enem_subscriptions](images/gds_inep_basic_2022.png)